jpype-project/jpype/doc/dbapi2.rst

 a Python string object, it doesn't know if it should be bound as a simple `CHAR` column, as a raw `BINARY` item, or as a `DATE`.

-This is less of a problem in JPype dbapi2 than in a typically dbapi driver as we have strong typing backing the connection, but we are still required to supply methods to construct individual SQL types.
+This is less of a problem in JPype dbapi2 than in a typical dbapi driver as we have strong typing backing the connection, but we are still required to supply methods to construct individual SQL types.
 These functions are: